Special Gift Offer

 Most Effective

 The string lines inside can vary from 0.065 to 0.095 inches in thickness.
-You can also easily replace the strings by following the simple arrows made on the head.
+You can also easily replace the strings by following the simple arrows on the head.

 Pros